53W53: Completion

 In early 2019, Hines, Pontiac, and Goldman Sachs were involved in a dispute over the extent to which they wished to reduce apartment prices at the tower.
 At the time, the projected sellout price for all of the apartments was $1.98 billion, a reduction from the $2.14 billion sellout cited in documents filed with the Attorney General of New York, but Hines wanted to reduce prices even more.
 At the time, there was not only reduced demand for luxury apartment housing in New York City but also general concerns that the facade's design could restrict views from inside each apartment.
 The dispute led the developers to seek arbitration.
 At the time, just over 30 percent of units had been sold in four years.

 As part of 53 West 53's construction, the Museum of Modern Art closed for renovation from June to October 2019 so the exhibit space at the skyscraper's base could be completed.
 The first model residence within the building, designed by Andre Fu Studio, became publicly available in mid-2019.
 All construction on 53 West 53 was completed in February 2020.
 The first purchases for units at 53 West 53 were finalized in early 2020, with one unit selling in February 2020 for $12.8 million.
 By that June, fifty-five of the condos had been sold.
 Despite the onset of the COVID-19 pandemic in New York City in 2020, units in the building continued to be sold.
 For example, a two-bedroom unit was sold for about $8.8 million that July and a unit on floor 72 was sold for nearly $30 million that September.
 Douglas Elliman took over marketing at 53 West 53 in April 2021.
+A restaurant at the building's base, known as 53, opened in late 2022.